-As required by the Federal Civil Penalties Inflation Adjustment Act of 1990, the Commission is adjusting for annual inflation the civil monetary penalties that are set forth in Commission regulations.
+As required by the Federal Civil Penalties Inflation Adjustment Act of 1990, as amended by the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015, the Commission is adjusting for annual inflation the civil monetary penalties that are set forth in Commission regulations.

 The federal campaign finance laws administered by the Commission include two types of civil monetary penalties to be adjusted for inflation each year: